paulmillr/noble-ciphers/README.md

     is a fast and parallel secret-key message-authentication code suitable for a wide variety of applications.
 It was standardized in [RFC 8439](https://www.rfc-editor.org/rfc/rfc8439) and is now used in TLS 1.3.
-  - Ghash is used in AES-GCM: see NIST SP 800-38G
+  - Ghash is used in AES-GCM: see [NIST SP 800-38D](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38d.pdf)
   - Polyval is used in AES-GCM-SIV: see [RFC 8452](https://www.rfc-editor.org/rfc/rfc8452)

 ##### AES block modes